Async communication guide: how to work on your own schedule

 Key takeaways

-- Setting explicit response-time expectations (4-hour window, not instant) reduces communication anxiety by removing ambiguity.
+• Setting explicit response-time expectations (4-hour window, not instant) removes ambiguity.
+Ambiguity is the primary driver of communication anxiety.

 Why async versus sync communication matters for remote work